Nightkingale/Wii-U-Time-Sync/README.md

 As long as syncing is enabled by the user, the clock will sync whenever Wii U Time Sync starts, or when the plugin settings are exited.

-**The changes will not be reflected in the Home Menu and most other applications right away, so the console will need to be rebooted for changes to be completed.**
+**The changes will not be reflected in the HOME Menu and most other applications right away, so the console will need to be rebooted for changes to be completed.**

 ## Credits
 I hope that I am able to express my thanks as much as possible to those who made this repository possible.